ezEngine/docs-src/pages/docs/sound/fmod-overview.md

 ## Sample Data

 A sample FMOD Studio project is available under *Data/Content/Sound*, including pre-exported sound banks.
 These are also used by the sample projects, such as the [Testing Chambers](../../samples/testing-chambers.md).

+> **Note:**
+>
+> When opening the sample FMOD Studio projects from EZ, FMOD Studio may ask you to upgrade the project to the latest version.
+This should work fine.

 ## Scene Editing Settings